 Without the presence of Chlorophyll in the leaf, the bright golds, reds, yellows, and browns would be the natural colors seen year round.

 Chlorophyll is not the only player in the fall leaf color game.
 Present in other leaves and trees are the compounds known as Carotenoids and Anthocyanins.
 As the Fall days begin to get shorter and shorter, the production of Chlorophyll slows to a hault, eventually giving way to the ‘true’ color of the leaf.

 Unlike the carotenoids, anthocyanin production increases dramatically with autumn.
 This protects the leaf, prolonging it’s life on the tree through the Autumn season, and also provides the beautiful red color to the leaf.

 Flavonol, a part of the flavonoid protein family, is always present in leaves, and also contributes to the yellow color of egg yolks.
-While always present in leaves, it’s not seen until the production of Chlrophyll begins to slow.
+While always present in leaves, it’s not seen until the production of Chlorophyll begins to slow.

 Autumn is a second spring when every leaf is a flower.- ALBERT CAMUS

 Why do leaves fall?

 The beauty of nature is sometimes found in the profound ‘intelligence’ it exudes.
 Perennials, which includes trees, must protect itself in order to get through the harsh, freezing temperatures of winter.
 If trees did not shed their leaves, their soft vegetation would certainly freeze during winter time, damaging and no doubt killing the tree.